0x7030676e31/0x7030676e31/README.md

 - 👋 Hi, I’m @0x7030676e31
 - 👀 I’m interested in programming (no way), selfbotting, quantum field theory and langdev
-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning malware development
 - 💞️ Not collabing on anything rn
 - 📫 How to reach me: discord - @0x7030676e31